arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_document.md

 objects are merged.
 The default is `true`.
 This option controls the update-insert behavior only.

+@RESTQUERYPARAM{refillIndexCaches,boolean,optional}
+Whether to add new entries to in-memory index caches if document insertions affect the edge index or cache-enabled persistent indexes.

 @RESTDESCRIPTION
 Creates a new document from the document given in the body, unless there is already a document with the `_key` given.
 If no `_key` is given, a new